-The parent entity has restricted /designated reserves of \$25,214,437 as at 31 December 2021 (2020: \$25,161,331).
+The parent entity has restricted /designated reserves of \$20,620,210 as at 31 December 2022 (2021: \$25,214,437).

 Included within here are reserves established to fund the substantial contractual capital payments owing to NSW Government for the new ACO premises at the Walsh Bay Arts Precinct Project at Pier 2/3.
-Payments for this project will commence when the ACO officially take possession of these premises in 2022.
-Overall the ACO estimates at the end 31 December 2021, that the remaining one-off capital payments and other transitional costs to be incurred in futures years is likely to be circa \$21 million.
+Payments commenced when the ACO officially took possession of these premises in 2022.